-- Providing consultative services, oversight, and technical support for the operation, maintenance, monitoring, and quality assurance of the Bethesda CUP, cogeneration plant, and central utility distribution systems to ensure that utilities are delivered safely, efficiently, and optimally.
+· Providing consultative services, oversight, and technical support for the design and construction, operation, maintenance, monitoring, and quality assurance of the Bethesda CUP, cogeneration plant, and central utility distribution systems to ensure that utilities are delivered safely, efficiently, and optimally.

-The DTR is comprised of the Office of the Director, five branches, and two sections:
+The DTR is comprised of the Office of the Director, six branches, and two sections:

 The DTR Office of the Director (OD) oversees the development and management of innovative and emerging scientific technology projects that are of an unusual scope and difficulty, which are used in the design of federal biomedical research and healthcare facilities.
 The OD conducts feasibility studies, comprehensive analyses, and leads investigations of an unusual scope and difficulty; ensures compliance with ISO 9001:2008 certification standards and guidelines; oversees the development and implementation of performance assessment and management control systems to ensure that operations for which it is responsible conform to applicable regulations, codes, standards, policies, and guidelines; develops policies that the ORF oversees; provides appropriate source and site utility distribution analyses to comply with short- and long-term facility planning requirements; operates the Bethesda campus CUP and utility distribution systems (except electrical distribution) in accordance with the State of Maryland environmental standards; manages utility contracts and purchases, and validates steam and electrical bills for the Bethesda Campus in the interest of maintaining the public trust.